pmadril/CohortEx/docs/README.md

-CohortEx
+CohortEx Parameter's Editor
 =========

-Test of WYSIWYG blog and page editor for Jekyll.
+Test of WYSIWYG blog and CohortEx Parameter's  editor based on Jekyll and StevensonCMS.